-The street food here is simply delicious and I recommend trying out the Marquesitas sort of hard crepes full of cheese and Nutella; unless you’re watching your weight, in which case I recommend an esquite which is boiled corn with lime and salt, and you can add mayonnaise and grated cheese.
+The street food here is simply delicious and I recommend trying out the Marquesitas sort of hard crepes full of cheese and Nutella; unless you’re watching your weight, in which case I recommend an exquisite which is boiled corn with lime and salt, and you can add mayonnaise and grated cheese.

 At night, the atmosphere here turns simply magical.
 Make sure you walk around, especially if your hotel in Valladolid is close by.
-It’s quite safe to be around at night in the main streets.
+It’s quite safe to be around at night on the main streets.

 4) Join a free walking tour

 The tourist information center at the main square advertises a walking tour of the city.
-This tour is conducted at 7 PM every day and at 9 am, and you can join it for free.
+This tour is conducted at 7 PM every day and 9 am, and you can join it for free.
 But check the time before to make sure the time hasn’t changed.

 An expert local guide will take you through all the exciting spots of the city while also giving information about its history.